 In other words, for purposes of schools and court of law facilities, any knife is a deadly weapon.

 Definition of Concealed

 Concealment is not an issue for individuals who have reached the age of 21.
 People under 21 who do not have a provisional license must avoid concealed carry of any “deadly weapon.”
 The portion of the statutory definition pertinent to knives reads as follows:

 ‘Concealed’ means hidden from ordinary observation so as to prevent disclosure or recognition.
 A deadly weapon is concealed when it is carried on or about the person in such a manner that another person in the ordinary course of events would not be placed on notice that the deadly weapon was being carried. . .

 There is essentially no case law that would inform us as to how this definition applies to knives.

 Pocket Clip Carry

 Whether a folding knife clipped to the hem of a trouser or jeans pocket is concealed is a difficult issue wherever a restriction on concealment of knives obtains.
-The problem for people in West Virginia is slight when compared to their neighbors in Ohio where any concealed pocket knife is potentially a deadly weapon.
+The problem for people in West Virginia is slight compared to their neighbors in Ohio, where any concealed pocket knife is potentially a deadly weapon.
 In West Virginia, only people under the age of 21 carrying a knife with a blade longer than 3 and ½ inches, a switchblade, or a gravity knife are required to openly carry.